robak86/hardwired/packages/react/README.md

 }
 ```

-Notice that the lifetime for counter store and counter actions was changed from `singleton` to
+The key changes:

+- The `CounterStore` and `CounterActions` now use the scoped lifetime so each ContainerScope can have its own instances.
-`scoped`.
-Additionally, the counter store takes label parameter that will be passed at
+- An unbound label dependency is defined, which will be provided at runtime.

-runtime.
+Here's how the components look with this setup:

 ```typescript jsx
 import { use, ContainerProvider, ContainerScope } from 'hardwired-react';